What Are Tariffs?

 Many experts challenge the logic behind tariffs and argue that they hurt more industries than they help, saying that tariffs act as an economic drag in the countries using them.
 When consumers pay the bulk of tariff costs, it makes them effectively poorer because prices are higher.

 According to this view, firms that use domestic products as inputs also see their purchasing power shrink, as tariffs allow domestic producers to raise prices.
 For example, as automakers pay more for steel, economists suggest they are likely to shed more workers than steel mills will hire.
-A 2020 study by economists at Harvard University and the University of California, Davis found that tariffs on steel and aluminum had likely resulted in seventy-five thousand fewer manufacturing jobs in steel-using industries while creating just one thousand jobs in steel production.
+A 2020 study by economists at Harvard University and the University of California, Davis, found that tariffs on steel and aluminum had likely resulted in seventy-five thousand fewer manufacturing jobs in steel-using industries while creating just one thousand jobs in steel production.

 Still, economists and politicians on both the left and the right increasingly favor tariffs.
 A 2022 analysis by economists at the Economic Policy Institute, a pro-labor think tank, found that Trump’s tariffs helped “reshore” supply chains in strategic industries, and that reducing them “would have only a minimal and transitory impact” on U.S. price levels.
 Republican strategists generally argue that tariffs create good jobs, increase economic growth, and decrease trade deficits.
-Biden and many other Democrats agree that tariffs are good for American workers; the Biden administration has also contended that tariffs are necessary to build up the U.S. green energy industry, which it argues will be integral to slowing climate change.
-In February 2024, Republican Senator Josh Hawley (R-MO) introduced legislation to increase tariffs on U.S. imports of Chinese cars to 100 percent; Biden raised tariffs on Chinese electric vehicles to that level three months later.

 What can countries do to mitigate the effects of tariffs?

 The most common way for countries to fight back against tariffs—aside from levying retaliatory tariffs—is to subsidize the domestic industries that have been hit.
-The Tarump administration countered tariffs on agricultural products by providing farmers with tens of billions of dollars in aid to make up for lost exports.
+The first Trump administration countered tariffs on agricultural products by providing farmers with tens of billions of dollars in aid to make up for lost exports.
 Many economists criticized this strategy as counterproductive and wasteful.
 Some fear that recipients come to rely on such assistance programs, making them difficult to end.

 Some experts suggest that export-dependent countries could let their currencies depreciate in the face of tariffs.
 This would effectively cheapen exports and make them competitive despite tariffs.
 But it would also make consumers in that country poorer, as the local currency would have less purchasing power.
 Another remedy is to find alternative markets for imports and exports.
 Trump encouraged this, suggesting that companies facing tariffs on imports from China turn to Vietnam and other countries for their products.
 However, in testimony to the USTR’s office, many U.S. businesses complained that they were unable to quickly shift to sourcing products from outside of China, given the country’s dominance in manufacturing consumer products, and were therefore forced to pay the tariffs.